Gamut Gateway

 | Audit evidence | Gateway decisions, connector use and enforcement outcomes become evidence for assurance and incident review. |

-Agentic AI changes the governance problem because agents may take actions, not just produce outputs.
-Gateway is designed to make those actions visible, bounded, approved and reviewable before they affect data, systems, customers or operations.
+Use Gamut Gateway to make agent actions visible, bounded, approved and reviewable before they affect data, systems, customers or operations.